-When a car crash is caused by a reckless or negligent driver, however, a Villages car accident lawyer could help you file suit against the person or parties responsible.
+When a car crash is caused by a reckless or negligent driver, however, a Villages car wreck lawyer could help you file suit against the person or parties responsible.
 Depending upon the circumstances surrounding the incident, you may be entitled to compensation to help cover the costs of medical bills, car repairs, and emotional trauma.
 Close to 250,000 people are injured every year in car accidents in the state of Florida, with close to 3,000 fatalities.
 Drivers who disobey traffic laws, drive under the influence, or drive recklessly are putting innocent lives at risk, and it’s time to hold them accountable.

 You cannot face this trying time alone.
 The aftermath of a car accident can be a very difficult time for you and your family as you recover from your injuries, worry about paying the bills when you can’t return to work, or learn to live with a disability.
 You need an experienced and dedicated personal injury lawyer on your side fighting for the damages you need to avoid financial catastrophe.
 The Villages car accident lawyers from Glover Law Firm can help you with your legal rights and options moving forward, contact us today to set up a confidential free consultation with a skilled accident attorney.

 It doesn’t matter how clear-cut you think your case is, the other party’s insurance company will look for any way to deny or reduce the potential payout in order to protect their own insured.
 Even the friendliest adjuster on the phone is looking out for their insured’s best interests, not yours.
-That’s why you need a lawyer with the experience and skills to take on insurance companies so you can focus on recovering from your injuries and getting back to your old self.
+That’s why you need a car wreck lawyer with the experience and skills to take on insurance companies so you can focus on recovering from your injuries and getting back to your old self.

 There were 401,867 car accidents in the state of Florida in 2019 alone.
 236,753 of those car crashes result in injuries, meaning over 50% of all Florida car accidents in 2019 resulted in some form of injury.
 With over 1,000 car crashes every single day, accidents can occur for numerous reasons.
 When accidents are severe and result in serious injuries, victims can take legal action and pursue compensation from the other party’s insurance company or the individual driver.
 However, determining liability in car accidents can be a complicated ordeal, requiring a large amount of investigation, resources, and work.
 Some common types of car accident cases in The Villages we handle: